 Consider the workflow of a typical operator with 500 units in Los Angeles.
 You likely have different street rates, different promotional offers (e.g., "First Month Free" vs. "50% Off for 3 Months"), and leases executed at different times of the year when the applicable CPI data might vary.

+If you are using a legacy management system or static PDF leases, compliance requires a manual checklist for every single move-in.
 This manual process is a breeding ground for human error.
-A single mistake—a font size too small, a miscalculation of the CPI cap—can render a lease non-compliant.
+A single mistake—a font size too small, or another formatting error—can render a lease non-compliant.
 In a litigious state like California, this exposes your facility to potential class-action lawsuits or regulatory fines.
 In an industry operating on thin margins and high efficiency, you cannot afford to have site managers acting as paralegals.

 Tenant Inc. anticipated this shift.
 We recognized that the industry needed to move away from "digitized paper" (PDFs) toward "data-driven agreements."
 This philosophy is the core of SuperLease™.